unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * 144268 / #493 : Resources outside of 'en' folder not working
  * Support for duplicate XAML `AutomationProperties.Name`
  * `ListViewBase.SelectedItems` is updated on selection change in Single selection mode
+ * #528 ComboBoxes are empty when no datacontext

 ## Release 1.42